MrZeroX1/Renan-Platform/README.md

 ```

-# <strong>Warning </strong>: This project is not developed by us; we are merely using it to train the model for Najdi and Khliji dialects support.
+# <strong>Warning </strong>: This project is not developed by us; we are merely using it to train the model for Najdi and Khaliji dialects support.

 ### All thanks to [Haurrus/xtts-trainer-no-ui-auto](https://github.com/Haurrus/xtts-trainer-no-ui-auto/) for the works he done on this project.